Logan Lucky: Home media

+Reception

 Box office

 Logan Lucky grossed $27.8 million in the United States and Canada, and $19.8 million in other territories, for a worldwide total of $47.5 million, against a production budget of $29 million.

 In North America, the film was released alongside The Hitman's Bodyguard as well as the wide expansion of Wind River, and was projected to gross $7–9 million from 3,008 theaters in its opening weekend.
 Having already covered the cost of the production budget through international advance sales, and the costs of prints and advertising through a deal with Amazon, Soderbergh said a debut of $15 million would be needed to be considered a success.
 The film grossed $2.8 million on its first day (including $525,000 from Thursday night previews).
 It went on to open to $7.6 million, finishing third at the box office, behind The Hitman's Bodyguard and Annabelle: Creation.
 In its second weekend, the film took in $4.2 million, dropping 44.2% and finishing 5th, in what was the lowest combined grossing weekend (for the top 10 films) since September 2001.
 During the following weekend, which preceded Labor Day, the film made $4.4 million over three days (an increase of 4%), and an estimated $5.5 million over the four-day weekend.
 It was again part of a historically low weekend, as it was the worst combined holiday weekend since 1998.